 Electricity windmill turbines, unlike the machines of old, are mounted on very tall towers in order to capture the most wind energy available.
 At 100 feet (30 meters) or more above ground, wind turbines can take advantage of the faster and less turbulent wind.
 Turbines catch the wind's energy with their propeller-like blades.
 Usually, two or three blades are mounted on a shaft to form a rotor.

 A blade acts much like an airplane wing.
 When the wind blows, a pocket of low-pressure air forms on the downwind side of the blade.
 The low-pressure air pocket then pulls the blade toward it, causing the rotor to turn.
 This is called lift.
 The force of the lift is actually much stronger than the wind's force against the front side of the blade, which is called drag.
 The combination of lift and drag causes the rotor to spin like a propeller, and the turning shaft spins a generator to make power.

-In recent years, governments have invested enormous amounts of (taxpayer) money in electricity windmill "windfarms" to generate electric power.
+In recent years, governments have invested enormous amounts of (taxpayer) money in electricity windmill "wind farms" to generate large amounts of energy from large and small wind turbines that take advantage of high winds.
+These wind systems or energy systems use wind turbine power to create electricity.
+Other energy sources like solar power do not produce as much electricity.
 The only problem with wind generated power is that when the wind stops, so does the generator and therefore the electric power production.
 Electric power cannot be produced and stored for consumption later.
 Therefore, wind power can only be counted on mostly when the wind is blowing at optimal speeds and only in locations where the prevailing winds are such that it makes economic sense to build these power plants and this may not be when and where the power is needed.

 Stand-alone electricity windmill turbines are typically used for water pumping or communications.
 However, homeowners, farmers, and ranchers in windy areas can also use wind turbines as a way to cut their power bills.